Nida Allam: Political career

 Allam was inspired to become politically involved after her best friend, Yusor Mohammad Abu-Salha, was one of the three people killed in the 2015 Chapel Hill shooting.
 She had been a bridesmaid at Abu-Salha's wedding that December.
-The shooting targeted members of North Carolina's Muslim community.
+The Federal Bureau of Investigation and the United States Department of Justice also launched their own investigations into the shooting.
+Federal authorities could not find sufficient evidence to charge Hicks with a hate crime.
 Allam became involved in the grassroots movement and worked as a political director for U.S. Senator Bernie Sanders' 2016 presidential campaign, as well as an organizing director for Justice Cheri Beasley's campaign for the North Carolina Supreme Court.
 She was the 2016 Political Director in North Carolina, South Carolina, New Jersey and New York for Sanders' presidential campaign.
+In 2024, she was selected Chair of the body, and currently serves in the role.

 She is a 2019 alumna of Durham's chapter of the New Leaders Council.

 Initial runs for office

 Allam decided to run for public office after having worked behind the scenes in the progressive movement and with voter mobilization efforts because she believed there needed to be more progressive candidates representing the diversity of the American people.
 She was elected as the Third Vice Chair of the North Carolina Democratic Party in January 2017, becoming the first Muslim American to serve on the party's executive council, and was appointed as the Chair of the Durham Mayor's Council for Women in 2018.

 As a member of the Mayor's Council for Women, she advised Mayor Steve Schewel on issues pertaining to the rights of women and LGBTQIA community members, especially non-binary and transgender people.
 As Third Vice Chair of the Democratic Party in North Carolina, she served alongside Second Chair Matt Hughes, former First Chair Aisha Dew, Party Secretary Melvin Williams, and former State Party Chairman Wayne Goodwin.
 She also served as a delegate at the 2016 Democratic National Convention and the 2020 Democratic National Convention.